-Either X Associate Degree Applicable; or Mon-associate Degree Applicable B. Moorpark College General Education: 1.
-Do you recommend this course for inclusion on the Associate Degree General Education list?
+Either X Associate Degree Applicable; or Non-associate Degree Applicable

+- B. Moorpark College General Education: - 1.
+Do you recommend this course for inclusion on the Associate Degree

+General Education list?
 Yes: No: X If YES, what section(s)?
 A1 - Natural Sciences - Biological Science A2 - Natural Sciences - Physical Science B1 - Social and Behavioral Sciences - American History/Institutions B2 - Social and Behavioral Sciences - Other Social Behavioral Science C1 - Humanities - Fine or Performing Arts C2 - Humanities - Other Humanities D1 - Language and Rationality - English Composition D2 - Language and Rationality - Communication and Analytical Thinking E1 - Health/Physical Education E2 - PE or Dance F - Ethnic/Gender Studies C. California State University(CSU) Articulation: Do you recommend this course for transfer credit to CSU?
 Yes: X No: If YES do you recommend this course for inclusion on the CSU General Education list?
 Yes: No: X If YES, which area(s)?
-A1 C1 D6 D7 D8 D9 D10 E D. University of California (UC) Articulation: 1.
+A1 A2 A3 B1 B2 B3 B4 C1 D6 D7 D8 D9 D10 E D. University of California (UC) Articulation: 1.
 Do you recommend this course for transfer to the UC?
 Yes: No: X 2.
 If YES do you recommend this course for the Intersegmental General Education Transfer Curriculum (IGETC)?
-Yes: No: X IGETC Area 1: English Communication English Composition Critical Thinking-English Composition Oral Communication IGETC Area 2: Mathematical Concepts and Quantitative Reasoning Mathematical Concepts

-IGETC Area 3: Arts and Humanities
+Yes: No: X IGETC Area 1: English Communication English CompositionCritical Thinking-English CompositionOral Communication IGETC Area 2: Mathematical Concepts and Quantitative Reasoning Mathematical Concepts IGETC Area 3: Arts and Humanities ☐ Arts☐ Humanities

-Arts

-Humanities

 IGETC Area 4: Social and Behavioral Sciences

 Anthropology and Archaeology

 Economics

 Ethnic Studies

 Gender Studies

 Geography

 History

 Interdisciplinary, Social & Behavioral Sciences

 Political Science, Government & Legal Institutions

 Psychology

 Sociology & Criminology

 IGETC Area 5: Physical and Biological Sciences (mark all that apply)

 Physical Science Lab or Physical Science Lab only (nonesequence)

 Physical Science Lecture only (non-sequence)

-☐ Biological Science
+Biological Science

 Physical Science Courses

-Physical Science Lab or Biological Science Lab Only (non-sequence)
+Physical Science Lab or Biological Science Lab Only (non-

+sequence)

 Biological Science Courses

 Biological Science Lab course

 First Science course in a Special sequence

 Second Science course in a Special Sequence

 Laboratory Activity

 Physical Sciences

 IGETC Area 6: Language other than English

 Languages other than English (UC Requirement Only)

 U.S. History, Constitution, and American Ideals (CSU

 Requirement ONLY)

 U.S. History, Constitution, and American Ideals (CSU Requirement ONLY)

-V OF LIBRARY RESOURCES
+REVIEV W OF LIBRARY RESOURCES

-What planned assignment(s) will require library resources and use?
+A. What planned assignment(s) will require library resources and use?

+The following assignments require library resources: Reading and critiquing journal articles in the field of teaching visual arts to P-12 students; research, using the Library's print and online resources, on the teaching of visual arts and the role of art in supporting development of P-12 students.

+B. Are the currently held library resources sufficient to support the course assignment?